Graduate Student TORs

 - Title IX training: All Teachers-of-Record at Baylor University must complete Civil Rights and Title IX Training.
 The Graduate School sends a list of all TORs (submitted through the New Teacher of Record (TOR) Verification form) to the Equity Office, who will assign TORs the training.

 - Background Check.
 All first-time Teachers of Record must clear a background check.
-Human Resources will email each first-time TOR in regard to completing a background check through the HireRight company.
+The Graduate School sends a list of all TORs (submitted through the New Teacher of Record (TOR) Verification form) to Human Resources, and HR will email each first-time TOR in regard to completing a background check through the HireRight company.
 Please let your students know this email is legitimate and they should follow the instructions that will come from Human Resources and HireRight.
 The background check is mandatory.